m7a/bp-open-cl-info/README.md

 Dependencies for building OpenCL applications are often hard to satisfy.
 Check `bdep` in `build.xml` for a list of Debian packages which seemed to be sufficient for compilation at the time of this writing.

+Bugs
+====

+ * May fail to compile if sizes of `float` are different than expected.
+   This problem is known to occur on Windows 8.1 and Windows 10.
+ * May fail to execute if the work size (`asz`) is greater than 100 MiB because of timeouts.
+This is a limitation of the current software design (which does not allow the computation on the GPU to be temporarily suspended).